Free buses in Greater Manchester: 2018–2024

 At peak hours (Monday to Friday, 06:30 – 09:10 and 16:00 – 18:30), route 2 additionally ran via Salford Central station.

 Both services operated every 10 minutes during the day, every 15 minutes after 18:30, and every 12 minutes on Sundays and Bank Holidays.

-2024-
+2024

-The new 2024 routes require a maximum of 4 buses per route, both routes are operated by Stagecoach Manchester as Bee Network on contract from Transport for Greater Manchester.
+The new 2024 routes require a maximum of 4 buses per route, both routes are operated by Stagecoach Manchester as part of the second trenche of Bee Network.
 On non-bank holiday weekdays and Saturday evenings, only a single bus per route will be in half hourly operation.